11 Days Forest and Savanna Birding Tour in Uganda

 Day 7 – Whole day birding in Buhoma

-In the morning wake up at 6 am have breakfast and drive to the starting point of the trails and embark on the search for the forest species in Bwindi.
-As we bird in Buhoma, we look out for species like the Regal Sunbird, Dusky Tit, Brown-caped Weaver, Yellow-billed and Yellow-spotted Barbets, African Shrike Flycatchers, Black-and-white Shrike Flycatchers, Common Stonechat, Brown-throated, and Chestnut Wattle-eyes, Apalises, to mention but a few of the forest species.
+In the morning, wake up at 6 am, have breakfast, drive to the starting point of the trails, and embark on the search for the forest species in Bwindi.
+As we bird in Buhoma, we look out for species like the Regal Sunbird, Dusky Tit, Brown-capped Weaver, Yellow-billed and Yellow-spotted Barbets, African Shrike Flycatchers, Black-and-white Shrike Flycatchers, Common Stonechat, Brown-throated, and Chestnut Wattle-eyes, Apalises, to mention but a few of the forest species.

 Accommodation: Ride 4 a Woman | Main Destination: Buhoma